Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/vagrant_demo.md

 - `vagrant package --base "sse-first-step" --output sse-first-step.box`: Export VM
 - `sse-first-steps.box` can be uploaded to [Vagrant Cloud](https://app.vagrantup.com)
 - Go to directory `using-own-box/`
-    - Show `Vagrantfile` that is has my uploaded image as base image
+    - Show `Vagrantfile` that has my uploaded image as base image
     - Skip building box `vagrant up` as it takes too long, should be prebuilt
     - After `vagrant box add <box> --name <name>`, `vagrant box list` should show my box in overview.